CodeShadowing95/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 0- print all the elements</br>
 1- get the number of elements in a list</br>
 2- add a new node at the beginning of a list</br>
+3- add a new node at the end of a list</br>